MichaelSasser/ds2000/README.md

 # ds2000 - The Python Library for Rigol DS2000 Oscilloscopes

-ds2000 is a Python package for Rigol DS2000(A) Series Oscilloscopes.
-Without touching any SCPI command, you will be able to use any function of your oscilloscope with an python interface.
-It wraps every command and puts it in an logical high level interface for you.
+The `RIGOL DS2000(A)`` Series is a fairly cheap, sub $600, entry-level oscilloscope family with many bells and whistles.
+This Python package uses the `LXI` capabilities of the scope to make it remote controllable from within Python without ever needing to touch any `SCPI` command.
+You will be able to use any function of your oscilloscope with a python interface.
+It wraps every command and puts it in a logical high-level interface for you.

 It uses the "[python-vxi11](https://github.com/python-ivi/python-vxi11)" package to communicate with your Oscilloscope.